Stable rationality of index one Fano hypersurfaces containing a linear space: Abstract

 \section{Abstract}

-We prove that a very general complex hypersurface of degree $n+1$ in $\mbP^{n+1}$ containing an $r$-plane with multiplicity $m$ is not stably rational for $n \ge 3, m, r > 0$ and $n \ge m+r$.
-We also investigate failure of stable rationality of a very general hypersurface of degree $n+1$ in $\mbP^{n+1}$ admitting several isolated ordinary double points.
+We prove that a very general complex hypersurface of degree $n+1$ in $\mbP^{n+1}$ containing an $r$-plane with multiplicity $m$ is not stably rational under some mild assumptions for $n \ge 3, m, r > 0$.
+We also prove the failure of stable rationality of a very general hypersurface of degree $n+1$ in $\mbP^{n+1}$ admitting several isolated ordinary double points.